 Your data file format must be Microsoft Excel, Comma Separated Value (CSV), Tab Delimited (.txt), or SAS Transport (XPORT).

-For detailed information on preparing your data file, see the ACES Data Preparation Guidelines (.pdf/606KB).
+For detailed information on preparing your data file, see the ACES Data Preparation Guidelines in the Resources section.
+You can also download an Excel template with the correct data layout for the AP placement validity study.

 Getting Your Report